top of page

 Olivia Moon/Half Asian Lens Photography

-Eliza has had the pleasure of performing for Natalie Johnson Dance, Molly Hess Dance Projects, Grant Jacoby and Dancers, Catherine Siller, Luminarium Dance, Audrey Maclean, and Eventual Dance Company.
-She is also a passionate arts administrator who has served organizations including Green Street Studios, Bearnstow, Masary Studios, and Dunamis Boston.
-A multifaceted artist and human being, Eliza also has professional and nonprofessional experience in stage management, chocolate slinging, jewelry design, doll hair styling, interior design, collaging, kayaking, thrifting, styling, and critiquing reality television.
+Eliza has had the pleasure of performing for Natalie Johnson Dance, Molly Hess Dance Projects, Grant Jacoby and Dancers, Catherine Siller, Luminarium Dance, Audrey Maclean Dance Projects, Human Movement Project, Zoe Dance Company, and Eventual Dance Company.
+She is also a passionate arts administrator who has served organizations including Green Street Studios, Bearnstow, Masary Studios, Dunamis Boston, and Bloom Arts Strategy.

 Keep up with Eliza via instagram @slinkymalecki